 Special Adjustments for Children of Deceased Service Members

 The Higher Education Opportunity Act of 2008 grants an automatic zero EFC for the Pell Grant Program ONLY to Pell grant eligible students whose parent or guardian was a member of the Armed Forces and died in Iraq or Afghanistan after September 11, 2001.

-Effective July 1, 2009, an individual subject to involuntary civil confinement or civil commitment upon completion of a period of incarceration for a forcible or non-forcible sexual crime is ineligible for a Pell Grant.
+An individual subject to involuntary civil confinement or civil commitment upon completion of a period of incarceration for a forcible or non-forcible sexual crime is ineligible for a Pell Grant.

 This is an exerpt from the Pell Grant web page from Student Aid on the Web:

 The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by a new federal law to be the equivalent of six years (12 semesters) of Pell Grant funding.
 Since the maximum amount of Pell Grant funding a student can receive each year is equal to 100%, the six-year equivalent is 600%.

 How is my Pell Grant Lifetime Eligibility Used calculated?

 Scheduled Award: The maximum amount of Pell Grant funding you can receive is calculated for an “award year.”
 An award year is a period from July 1 of one calendar year to June 30 of the next calendar year.
 Your “scheduled award” is partially determined by using your expected family contribution (EFC) that is calculated from the information you (and your family) provided when you filed your FAFSA.
 Your scheduled award is the maximum amount you would be able to receive for the award year if you were enrolled full-time for the full school year.
 Your scheduled award represents 100% of your Pell Grant eligibility for that award year.